SQL GROUPING SETS, ROLLUP, and CUBE

 To understand what GROUPING SETS produces, here is the long-form version.
 Notice how much more code it requires and how it scans the table three times instead of once.

--- Revenue with hierarchical subtotals
+-- Profit with hierarchical subtotals

 SELECT